 – knows the horrible monotony of feeding, bathing, playing with the kids

-– cries with you at the unfairness of your husband whining about a tough day at work
+– cries with you at the unfairness of your husband’s whining

 – howls with laughter at your latest toilet training disaster